Fire Marshal Training

 Certification

-It makes sense to have a fire marshal so someone can take on the relevant roles and responsibilities.
-There is a legal requirement that companies must ensure that staff have been given sufficient fire safety training.
-There must also be a designated fire safety marshal in the workplace.
-How many fire marshals do you need depends on the nature and environment of your business.
-How many employees are on-site will also be a factor.
+It is a legal requirement in the UK for companies to ensure that staff have been given sufficient fire safety training.
+This requirement is part of the Regulatory Reform (Fire Safety) Order 2005.
+Employers are also legally required to appoint competent fire marshals to oversee fire safety measures and ensure compliance with fire safety regulations.
+How many fire marshals depends on the nature and environment of your business.
 You will need to do a fire risk assessment to determine the level of risk in the workplace.
-This will help you decide what level of provision will be required.

 After successfully completing this course, you will receive a certificate that will be valid for 3 years.
 After this time the qualification will expire, and in order to remain certified you will need to take this course again.
-However, if you feel your skills need refreshing within this time frame then it’s never a bad idea to take the course again.
-It's always a good idea to be well-prepared for a potential incident.
+If you feel your skills need refreshing within this time frame, you can take the course again, even before your qualification expires.

-As part of this course delegates will have the opportunity to use a dummy fire extinguisher so that they can practice how to use it safely and effectively.
-As they do not eject any water or foam, this means that the training does not need to be taken outdoors, meaning delegates do not need to worry about the weather.
+As part of this fire warden training, attendees will have the opportunity to use a dummy fire extinguisher so that they can practice how to use it safely and effectively.

 What this Fire Marshal course covers

-Cost of fire and arson, Legislation - The Regulatory Reform (Fire Safety) Order 2005
+Cost of fire and arson, Fire Safety Law - The Regulatory Reform - Fire Safety Order 2005

 Fire risk assessment – the five steps